 May 29, 2022

-St. Paul's Letter to the Colossians (the congregation at Colossae, east of Ephesus in Asia Minor) includes a very old Christological Hymn (1: 15-20), possibly the earliest liturgical Christology in Scripture.
-Only six verses long, this Christology contains the elements of a complete Theology, and, beyond that, a complete Cosmology:
+St. Paul's Letter to the Colossians (the congregation at Colossae, east of Ephesus in Asia Minor) includes a very old Christological Hymn (1: 15-20), possibly the earliest liturgical Christology extant.
+It forms the basis of a complete Theology and a complete Cosmology:

 "He (Christ) is the image of the invisible God,